|Indicate the degree to which you agree or disagree with the statements below.|

 Alternative investments may not be suitable for all investors and should be considered as an investment for the risk capital portion of the investor’s portfolio.
 The strategies employed in the management of alternative investments may accelerate the velocity of potential losses.

 Your greatest gift to your children is your legacy – so why not ensure that it is handled properly?
 Setting up an estate plan as part of your overall wealth plan can be one of the most effective ways of lowering estate taxes, while providing for your family and leaving a legacy for the future.
-We can coordinate with your attorney or one of our own to implement your estate plan from beginning to end; reposition assets to reduce or eliminate estate taxes; retitle assets to avoid probate; and formulate bi-annual estate planning reviews.
+We can coordinate with your attorney to implement your estate plan from beginning to end; reposition assets to reduce estate taxes; retitle assets to avoid probate; and formulate bi-annual estate planning reviews.